Colored-LIM: A Data-Driven Method for Studying Dynamical Systems with Temporally Correlated Stochasticity: The Mathematics of Colored-LIM

 \subsection{Mathematical background}

-Similar to the case of LIM, we first study the Fokker-Planck equation, and then use the adjoint Fokker-Planck operator to provide a recipe to find the dynamical matrix and then the diffusion matrix.
+Similar to the case of Classical LIM, we study the correlation function of a colored-noise-driven linear system and the Fokker-Planck equation, and then use the adjoint Fokker-Planck operator to provide a recipe to estimate the linear dynamics and random forcing.